collective/collective.videoanysurfer/README.rst

 About Captions Format
 =====================

 captions format depends on the used player.
-Nomensa player support only TTML.
+Nomensa player support only TTML but the addon collective.captionmanager let you write it in other formats.

 SRT (SubRip subtitle)
 SBV (YouTube)